You’re 14 weeks pregnant! Most expectant mums are past morning sickness by now, though for some it continues into the 16th week.

 Your baby can grasp with its hands and even suck a thumb!
 A fine layer of hair called lanugo begins covering your baby’s body and is mainly there for warmth, until body fat is accumulated which will help keep baby warm.

-You may soon feel a flutter that indicates that your baby is moving.
-At this stage, baby is moving quite a bit but being so small, you may not yet feel it.
+You may soon feel flutters which indicate your baby is moving.
+At this stage, baby is moving quite a bit but being so small, you may not feel the movements.
 If this is your first pregnancy, don’t be surprised if you need to feel the movement more than once before you recognise it and believe it!

 During this week, your baby’s body will begin to grow more than his head.
 His arms will also be more proportional by the end of the week, but you’ll have to wait a bit longer for his legs to catch up.
 The liver begins to produce bile at this time as well.